WTFAcademy/WTF-zkSync/Languages/en/02_zkSync/readme.md

 ![](./img/2-1.png)

-zkSync is Ethereum's second layer (Layer 2) extension solution. zkSync is built on the ZK Rollup architecture to achieve high performance and low-cost transactions by batch processing a large number of transactions and submitting the results to the Ethereum main chain.
+zkSync is Ethereum's second layer (Layer 2) extension solution. zkSync is built on the ZK Rollup architecture to achieve high-performance and low-cost transactions by batch processing a large number of transactions and submitting the results to the Ethereum main chain.

 ### 1.2 How zkSync works